-Before the coronavirus pandemic upended the U.S. economy, UC Merced was ramping up efforts to be more transparent about its financial picture.
+Even before the coronavirus pandemic upended the U.S. economy in 2020, UC Merced was ramping up efforts to be more transparent about its financial picture.
 That effort is exponentially more important now, as the health crisis cut deeply into the university’s usual revenue sources.
 Campus leadership continues to work strategically to exercise fiscal responsibility while keeping the campus community engaged with town halls, surveys and meetings with key stakeholders.